grezniczek/redcap_survey_auth/README.md

 - Login forms expire after 10 minutes.
 Reopen the resource to obtain a fresh form.
 - Authorization expires after 30 minutes without authorized activity or 8 hours after login, whichever comes first.
 REDCap session expiry or loss of the session cookie can end access earlier.
 - With **Allow writing** enabled, **Start over** restores the exact authentication values originally written by the module (including the original timestamp), while leaving survey answers cleared.
 Sessions created before this feature ask for login again before resetting.
+- On an initial survey GET, validated URL-prefill values for ordinary first-page fields remain available after login.
+They are retained only in the pending login context and are not a way to preserve POSTed answers or uploads.
 - Survey authorization is scoped to the survey response and repeat instance.
 Public starts are kept separate; Save & Return still requires REDCap's return-code validation and SurveyAuth authorization.
 - Dashboard and report authorization is scoped to the individual resource and endpoint.
 Logging into one does not authorize another.
 - Protection-setting changes invalidate existing authorization.
 Table-authenticated sessions also recheck account suspension and password changes.
 LDAP credentials are checked at login, not on each subsequent request.